Collinsville man handed 28-year prison term tells victim's family he's 'deeply sorry' for 2020 killing

 Cobbler, Boeheim reminded the court, was exposed to drug and alcohol use at a "very early" age and has shown "tremendous" remorse for Henderson's death.

-Rendering his decision, Smith told Cobbler he understands the challenges of substance addiction but also knows of many who suffer the same and don't kill.
+Rendering his decision, Smith told Cobbler he understands the challenges of substance addiction but also knows of many who are addicted and don't kill.

-Cobbler claimed self-defense at trial while testifying that he and Henderson were involved in a fight, Tjeerdsma said, but he also told the jury Henderson was weaponless when he stabbed him in the back.
+Cobbler claimed self-defense at his trial while testifying that he and Henderson were fighting, Tjeerdsma said, but he also told the jury Henderson was weaponless when he stabbed him in the back.

 Cobbler will be required to serve at least 85% of his sentence before being eligible for parole.

-In light of the sentence, the state dismissed a pending misdemeanor assault charge Cobbler accrued while in jail.
+In light of the sentence, the state dismissed a misdemeanor assault charge Cobbler had accrued while in jail.

 Smith wished Cobbler luck before adjourning his court, and two of Cobbler's associates addressed Henderson's family on their way out of the gallery.